hytromo/mimosa/README.md

 # Contributing

-If you are interesting in contributing:
+If you are interested in contributing:

 1. Install [mise-en-place](https://mise.jdx.dev/getting-started.html) - great for tool management
 2. Clone the repo: `git clone https://github.com/hytromo/mimosa.git`